GSoC 2026 unique post at the Liquid Galaxy project community site - Liquid Galaxy project community site

 The rig has to be 3 machines, and the control has to be a smartphone running on the emulator.

-To test your rig, use the simple Data Spaces app from contributor Marc on 2025 GSoC, which works great on a smartphone 6.x inches vertically.
 You must use a pixel phone emulator such as 6a, 7a or any available models.
 Please don't resize the screen to mimic smartphones as that isn't right.
 Remember, the video cannot be longer than 3 minutes.

 Documentation is available on the GSoC 2024 updated LG installation manuals